 - Asking for help with simple baking tasks

-Maintain a normal structure as much as possible
+2. Maintain a normal structure as much as possible

-Even though you are busy, being consistent with medications, treatments and day programs will be better for your loved one and, ultimately, for you.
+Even though you're busy, be consistent with medications, treatments and day programs.
+Sticking to the usual routine as much as possible will be better for your loved one and, ultimately, for you.

-Choose decorations that are festive, yet safe
+3. Choose decorations that are festive, yet safe

 You can still create a beautifully decorated home during the holidays, accepting that the décor may be very different from years past.

-Keep gatherings stress-free
+4. Keep gatherings stress-free